MANEUVERED FOR A MISSION

 We treat them as normal and ordinary thinking about what good they may do to us.

 But sometimes the key to opportunity is in them.
 Sometimes the very solution to our problem is with them but we neglect them because they are not special.

 How many doors of opportunity have been shut up because we never pay attention or listen to people that are like us or lower than us?

-Never be irritated of the door we are right now because that door is the entrance that leads to the other.
+Never be irritated with the door we are at right now because that door is the entrance that leads to the other.

 You may not know which door you are right now, but God is maneuvering you to enter the right door to your mission, the right door of opportunity, the right door to your success; the right door to your contentment.

 We may be entering a narrow door, but it might not comfortable.
 But Jesus is the door that leads to your opportunity, to your prosperity, to your spirituality but most of all to life in eternity.